pub struct Problem<O> {

 let res = problem1.bulk_jacobian(¶ms);

-source§impl<O: LinearProgram> Problem<O>
+assert_eq!(problem1.counts["jacobian_count"], 2);Source§impl<O: LinearProgram> Problem<O>

 impl<O: LinearProgram> Problem<O>

-trait and as such allows to
+Wraps a calls to c, b and A defined in the LinearProgram trait and as such allows to

-call those methods on an instance of Problem
+call those methods on an instance of Problem.

-sourcepub fn c(&self) -> Result<Vec<O::Float>, Error>
+Sourcepub fn c(&self) -> Result<Vec<O::Float>, Error>

 pub fn c(&self) -> Result<Vec<O::Float>, Error>